-To teach kids to code apps or programs is not easy, but there are great solutions out there.
-Diane H Wong from DoMyWriting says that in fact, coding apps for toddlers and programming apps for kids are becoming more popular with IT and computer science being so important in our days.
-There is obviously no one best coding app for kids, but here are some of the best apps to teach kids coding.
+Teaching kids to code apps or programs can be a challenge.
+So why not try some apps that are designed to ease the process while engaging children?
+Diane H Wong from DoMyWriting explains that coding apps for toddlers and programming apps for kids are becoming more popular as IT and computer science continue to gain popularity and momentum in our increasingly technological global marketplace.
+Let’s break down some of today’s best apps to teach kids coding:

-Scratch was first developed back in 2003 by MIT students and staff.
-The coding language it uses is specifically suitable for 5-to-16-year-olds.
-The language uses visual blocks or bricks that can be used in a drag-and-drop way on a workspace to build certain logical chains.
-This way, the child can better understand the most basic principles of coding.
-The website is also notorious for its numerous learning materials, instructional guides, and discussion forums.
+Scratch was developed in 2003 by MIT students and staff.
+The app features coding language aimed at 5 to 16-year-olds.
+The language uses visual blocks (or bricks) that can be dragged and dropped on a workspace to build logical chains.
+This helps children to understand the basic principles or the building blocks of coding.
+Scratch is also known for a wide variety of learning materials, instructional guides and discussion forums.

 Kodable is another relatively well-known coding app for kids.
-It is available for free both for iPhone and iPad, but there is no option for Android or web, unfortunately.
-There is also a paid pro version for those who want to get access to more features.
-Just like Scratch, Kodable is suitable for younger kids as well as older teenagers (from 6 years old and up).
-At the same time, it is remarkable for guiding users from a basic to a complex level of coding.
+It is available for free both for iPhone and iPad; unfortunately, there is no option for Android or the web.
+Kodable also has a paid pro version that allows access to more features.
+Like Scratch, Kodable is suitable for younger kids as well as older teenagers (from ages 6 and up).
+At the same time, the app goes beyond the basics and will guide users from basic to more complex levels of coding.

 Tynker is a free coding app available both on the web and for iOS devices, but it also has a paid premium upgrade option.
-It is a relatively new app, but it has already become quite popular.
-Visually, Tynker is very similar to Scratch, but it is mostly focused on teaching programming instead of directly applying it like in Scratch.
+Although it is a relatively new app, it has already become quite popular.
+Visually, Tynker is very similar to Scratch, but it is mostly focused on teaching programming instead of direction application (as it is in Scratch).
 It is suitable both for younger and older kids and teenagers with an option to study Python for high school students.